NotFenixio/blog/_posts/2024-08-17-making_genidea.md

 ## The colors
 My first thought was to use some gradients and things, but I discarded the idea immediately, as it was ugly as hell.
 Then I remembered I knew about a website, [Huemint](https://huemint.com/), that generates color palettes for you.
 I gave it a shot and got an amazing, warm palette.

-###### i forgot to screenshot it
+(i forgot to screenshot it)

 ## The actual ideas
-Since AI costs money I decided to do a list of nouns like website, app, or platform and another list with things that the user can make.
-This isn't very creative or random, but I'm looking forward making it even more creative.
+~~Since AI costs money I decided to do a list of nouns like website, app, or platform and another list with things that the user can make.
+This isn't very creative or random, but I'm looking forward making it even more creative.~~
+Heh, I got it working thanks to [HackClub](https://hackclub.com) and [Wizard Orpheus](https://github.com/hackclub/wizard-orpheus)!

 ### Final